Respiratory Care Internship

 During the professional program/internship, students enroll at NDSU and pay tuition and student fees to NDSU at the student's regular resident rate.
 Students who qualify to receive financial aid through NDSU may continue to do so during the internship.

-According to the agreements that NDSU has with Sanford Health, NDSU sends Sanford Health a designated portion of tuition collected from the student each semester to assist in covering the hospital expenses associated with internship participation.
+According to the agreements that NDSU has with Sanford Medical Center Fargo, NDSU sends Sanford Medical Center Fargo a designated portion of tuition collected from the student each semester to assist in covering the hospital expenses associated with internship participation.
 Internships are exempt from tuition discounts that reduce tuition below the ND resident rate.